Cambridge District Scout Archive

 The figures are not so distorted that general trends cannot be read.

-The Districts split in 1983 into Cambridge North, Cambridge South and Crafts Hill.
-Cambridge North and Cambridge South later rejoined.
+The Districts split again in 1983 into Cambridge North, Cambridge South and Crafts Hill.
+Cambridge North and Cambridge South later rejoined in 2000.
 The two Districts, Cambridge and Crafts Hill, along with a small part of the former Granta District (South Cambridgeshire) are equivalent to a slightly larger District than that of 1982.
 (See Cambridge District: Changes)

 The latest figures for 2018 give figures of 3100.